howerj/libforth/readme.md

 string to be evaluated as if it had been typed in.
 It pushes a status code, zero on success, anything else on failure of some sort.

+* 'system'      ( c-addr u -- status )

+Execute a command with the systems command interpreter.

+##### File Access Words

+The following compiling words are part of the File Access Word set, a few of the fields need explaining in the stack comments. "fileid" refers to a previously opened file as returned by "open-file", "ior" refers to a return status provided by the file operations. "fam" is a file access method,

+* 'close-file'  ( fileid -- ior )

+Close an already opened file.

+* 'open-file'   ( c-addr u fam -- fileid ior )

+Open a file, given a Forth string (the 'c-addr' and the 'u' arguments), and a file access method, which is defined within "forth.fth".
+Possible file access methods are "w/o", "r/w" and "r/o" for read only, read-write and write only respectively.

+* 'delete-file' ( c-addr u -- ior )

+Delete a file on the file system given a Forth string.

+* 'read-file'   ( c-addr u fileid -- ior )

+Read in 'u' characters into 'c-addr' given a file identifier.

+* 'write-file'  ( c-addr u fileid -- ior )

+Write 'u' characters from 'c-addr' to a given file identifier.

+* 'file-position'   ( fileid -- ud ior )

+Get the file position offset from the beginning of the file given a file identifier.

+* 'reposition-file' ( ud fileid -- ior )

+Reposition a files offset relative to the beginning of the file given a file identifier.

+* flush-file ( fileid -- ior )

+Attempt to flush any buffered information written to a file.

+* rename-file ( c-addr1 u1 c-addr2 u2 -- ior )

+Rename a file on the file system named by the first string ('c-addr1' and 'u1') to the second string ('c-addr2' and 'u2').

 ### Defined words

 Defined words are ones which have been created with the ':' word, some words